 authz_host.load env.load negotiation.load

-7. List available and enabled modules in CentOS and similar systems.
+7. List all available and enabled modules on CentOS systems.

 $ ls /etc/httpd/*modules*/